ansible/ansible/docs/docsite/rst/network/user_guide/platform_eos.rst

      become_method: enable
      when: ansible_network_os == 'arista.eos.eos'

-You can find more options for enabling HTTP/HTTPS connections in the :ref:`arista.eos.eos_eapi <arista.eos.eos_eapi_module>` module documentation.
+You can find more options for enabling HTTP/HTTPS connections in the :ref:`arista.eos.eos_eapi <ansible_collections.arista.eos.eos_eapi_module>` module documentation.

 Once eAPI is enabled, change your ``group_vars/eos.yml`` to use the eAPI connection.